 You will also need to obtain an “ENG1” which is a medical certificate issued by an MCA approved doctor.
 This states that you are fit for work and needs to be renewed every 2 years.

-The LoIA may also state that you are eligible to take the MCA Y4 or Y3 exam and in addition, the commercial equivalent Engineering Officer of the Watch (EOOW).
-We advise that you consider taking both the yacht and commercial oral exams.
+The LIA may also state that you are eligible to take the MCA Y4 or Y3 exam and in addition, the commercial equivalent Engineering Officer of the Watch (EOOW).
+You may want to consider taking both the yacht and commercial oral exams.
 Certain yachts require commercial licences due to the technical specification so having both licences can open more opportunities.

 Contact MCA examiners if you have any queries: firstname.lastname@example.org

-If an engineer already has a Letter of Initial Assessment he/she may send evidence of the above and they will issue a letter confirming exemption from the AEC course.
+If an engineer already has a Letter of Initial Assessment he/she may send evidence of the above and they will issue a letter confirming exemption from the AEC1 course.

 The MCA are unable to grant exemptions to the MEOL(Y) since this always involves completing a period of sea service, the basic & advanced ancillary safety courses and the MCA oral exam.
 If you have sufficient sea-time from the Navy, you may be eligible to sit the MEOL oral exam provided you have the 5 x basic STCW and 3 x advanced STCW certs with the ENG1 medical certificate.